Sunday, 16 December 2018

 08th December 2018.

-Visit to this temple was a part of Thalavadi Heritage walk.
-With out proper direction and mobile signals ( google maps ), we found very difficult to locate this temple.
-And finally we reached the spot.
-This temple is being maintained by Archaeological Survey of India ( ASI).
-Even-though it was a Sunday, the care taker opened the sanctum door.
+Visit to this temple was a part of Thalavadi Heritage Walk.
+Without proper directions and mobile signals (Google Maps), we found it very difficult to locate this temple.
+And finally, we reached the spot.
+This temple is being maintained by the Archaeological Survey of India ( ASI).
+Even though it was a Sunday, the caretaker opened the sanctum door.

-The sanctum sanctorum consists of a 10 feet square sanctum and height of about 7 feet, 18 feet ardha mandapa and an open mukha mandapa.
-The steps side walls to the mukha mandapa, has the reliefs of sanga nidhi and Padmanidhi.
+The sanctum sanctorum consists of a 10 feet square sanctum with and height of about 7 feet, 18 feet ardha mandapa, and an open mukha mandapa.
+The steps side walls to the mukha mandapa have the reliefs of Sanga Nidhi and Padmanidhi.
 Dwarapalakas are at the entrance of ardha mandapa.
-Both dwarapalakas are standing in un-identical position.
-The ardha mandapam is being supported by lathe turned 4 numbers of Ganga period hard soap stone pillars.
-Ashtathik balakas panel with dancing Shiva at the center is on the ardha mandapa ceiling.
-There is a big size Chandikeswarar statue kept in the ardha mandapa, perhaps for the safety reasons it might have kept in the ardha mandapa.
-In between pillars reliefs of lions, horses and makara headed fish.
-One of the capital of a pillar has the relief of Ganga King and his wife.
-The beams of the arthamandapa has the reliefs of dancing, moving, fighting / wrestling dwarf bootha ganas with various heads like monkey, elephant etc. In the sanctum the moolavar is unique of 22 inches in diameter stands on a darkish black stone avudayar.
+Both dwarapalakas are standing in an unidentical position.
+The ardha mandapam is being supported by a lathe turned 4 numbers of Ganga period hard soapstone pillars.
+Ashtathik Palakas panel with dancing Shiva at the center is on the ardha mandapa ceiling.
+There is a big-sized Chandikeswarar statue kept in the ardha mandapa, perhaps for safety reasons it might have been kept in the ardha mandapa.
+In between pillars reliefs of lions, horses, and makara-headed fish.
+One of the capitals of a pillar has the relief of the Ganga King and his wife.
+The beams of the ardha mandapa have the reliefs of dancing, moving, fighting / wrestling dwarf bootha ganas with various heads like monkeys, elephants, etc. In the sanctum, the moolavar is unique 22 inches in diameter stands on a darkish black stone avudayar.

 Ashtadikpalakas

-The Adhistanam has, oorthuva padma, round Kumuda and yazhivari similar to Srinivasanallur Shiva Temple.
+The Adhistanam has, oorthuva padma, round Kumuda, and yazhivari similar to Srinivasanallur Shiva Temple.
 The Koshtams are empty now.
-The Vimana is of two tier built with brick and mortar.
+The Vimana is two-tier built with brick and mortar.
 Various postures of Shiva Like.
-Gaja samhara moorthy, Dakshinamurthy, Alingan Murthy, Rashabandhikar, dancers etc, adorn the Vimana.
-Most of the images are mutilated yet the remains is enough to indicates the remarkable elegance and fine taste of Gangas.
-The Vimana is very much similar to the Dharmaraja Ratham of Mamallapuram Pallava period monolithic rock cut Temple.
+Gajasamhara Moorthy, Dakshinamurthy, Alingan Murthy, Rashabandhikar, dancers, etc, adorn the Vimana.
+Most of the images are mutilated yet the remains are enough to indicate the remarkable elegance and fine taste of Gangas.
+The Vimana is very much similar to the Dharmaraja Ratham of Mamallapuram Pallava period monolithic rock-cut Temple.
 The Construction has the influence of Pallava architecture.

 Adhistanam

-In the outer prakaram Nandhi is on a platform and it’s ears are found broken.
-On the North west corner platform there is a Mahishamardini statue.
-On the South west corner there is a building which houses Saptamatrikas statues, Jain Tirthankara Parshvanath and Vinayagar statues.
-In addition to there are inscription stones and Hero stones.
-In addition to this there is a Shiva linga with avudayar on the south east platform.
+In the outer praharam, Nandhi is on a platform and its ears are found broken.
+On the Northwest corner platform,m there is a Mahishamardini statue.
+On the Southwest corner, there is a building that houses Saptamatrikas statues, Jain Tirthankara Parshvanath, and Vinayagar statues.
+In addition, there are inscription stones and Hero stones.
+In addition to this, there is a Shiva linga with avudayar on the southeast platform.

-The temple was built during 9th century Ganga period and the king who built the temple is not known.
-This is one of the very old and earliest temple built with stone and Stucco in Karnataka.
-One the Tamil Inscription stone speaks about a grants made to this temple god Ramanathadeva of Narasamangala by the Hoysala King Veera ballala –III.
+The temple was built during the 9th century Ganga period and the king who built the temple is not known.
+This is one of the very old and earliest temples built with stone and Stucco in Karnataka.
+One of the Tamil Inscription stones speaks about a grant made to this temple god Ramanathadeva of Narasamangala by the Hoysala King Veera Ballala –III.

 Stucco image on the Vimana